zainaboladiti/zainaboladiti.github.io/_posts/2025-12-25-vampi-security-assessment.md

 - Real-world security flaws that affect production systems
 - Practical remediation strategies for securing APIs

 > **Note:** This assessment was conducted in a controlled lab environment using VamPI, a deliberately vulnerable application created for educational purposes.
-No real systems were harmed.
+No real systems were exploited.

 ## Assessment Overview